HenrikBengtsson/future/README_ja.md

 asynchronous:       parallel:
-multisession    all background R sessions (on current machine) multicore   not Windows forked R processes (on current machine) cluster all external R sessions on current, local, and/or remote machines -->
+multisession    all background R sessions (on current machine) multicore   not Windows forked R processes (on current machine) cluster all external R sessions on current, local, and remote machines -->

 | 名前             | OS                  | 説明                                                     |